PikalaxALT/firered-speedchoice/README.md

 - Don't give Tri Pass if you already have Rainbow Pass
 - Old Man is a speedy boi
 - Fix bug with max vision
+- Add dev mode that gives you a level 100 Mewtwo right off the bat

 ## See also